joelburton/Homework/Homework03/README.md

 *Someone counted up the differerent types of melons that were sold.
 *Someone calculated the revenue from those melon tallies.
-*Someone tallied up the online sales.
+*Someone separated online sales from phone sales.
-*Someone tallied up the sales made by salespeople.
 *Someone produced a fancy report to summarize the information for our CEO

 Thanks,